A guide to active cash management

 When rates were close to zero, investors chasing higher yields found themselves moving further up the risk spectrum into cash-equivalent investments – at a liquidity cost.
 Cash equivalents include term deposits and investments which are defined by APRA as “short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.”

 However, other income-producing assets – such as corporate bonds or residential mortgage- backed securities – don’t meet the definition of cash.
+While Australian hybrid security holders are typically protected from the collapse of these assets, it is a timely reminder of the risk of chasing yield.

 Weighing up cash options